 - A. BA in Music majors are required to have two semesters of a secondary instrument.
-All other music majors are required to have four semesters of a secondary instrument which is piano until piano proficiency is passed. - B. Students in the Music Worship Studies degree are required 8 semesters of primary (4-2100, 4-3200) 4 semesters of secondary (1100) and 2 semesters of a third strument (1100). - C. It is highly recommended that piano majors select organ as a secondary applied area.
+All other music majors are required to have four semesters of a secondary instrument which is piano until piano proficiency is passed. - B. Students in the Music Worship Studies degree are required 8 semesters of primary (4-21XX, 4-32XX) 4 semesters of secondary (11XX) and 2 semesters of a third instrument (11XX). - C. It is highly recommended that piano majors select organ as a secondary applied area.